Manda7rsnt/slack-statistics/README.md

 ## How to use

 1. Fill in the `slackToken` variable (in `stats.js`) with your own Slack token.
 Make sure to use a string!
-2. Navigate to the desired path (`index.html`) in your browser
+2. Navigate to the location of `index.html` in your browser.
 3. You're ready to go!
-If data doesn't appear, check your token is entered correctly.
+If data doesn't appear, check your token has been entered correctly.

 ## How it works
-To be added?
+Brief explanation of how `stats.js` works, to be added as part of documentation

 ## Getting a token